© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Glasdir Copper and Gold Mine Mill is a scheduled monument protected by Cadw under reference ME206.
 View the official record →

-Glasdir Copper and Gold Mine Mill is a post-medieval industrial mill located in Meirionnydd, Wales, associated with the exploitation of mineral deposits in the region.
+Glasdir Copper and Gold Mine Mill is a post-medieval industrial site located in Meirionnydd, Wales, which forms part of the broader copper and gold mining activity that characterised the region during the eighteenth and nineteenth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME206.

 Glasdir Copper and Gold Mine Mill dates from the post medieval/modern period, and is classified as a mill.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Glasdir Copper and Gold Mine Mill is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME206.